Shilla or Silla

-the Hwarangdo or Flower Youth Corps of Shilla
+The Hwarangdo or Flower Youth Corps of Shilla

-Silla grew out of the walled-town state of Saro (Kyongju) in the southwestern corner of the peninsula.
-The last of the three great kingdoms to develop, it was less influenced by the Chinese, accepting Confucianism and Buddhism only in the early 500s.
-Although Silla was initially the least militaristic of the kingdoms, troubles with marauding Japanese and constant pressure from the Paekje and Koguryo kingdoms led it to develop an effective army.
-One aspect of this rising military strength was the hwarang, elite soldiers with a chivalric code of leadership, unquestioned service to the country, and religious and ethical zeal-one of the primary forces in Silla's bid for control of the peninsula.
+Although Shilla was initially the least militaristic of the kingdoms, troubles with marauding Japanese and constant pressure from the Paekje and Koguryo kingdoms led it to develop an effective army.
+One aspect of this rising military strength was the hwarang, elite soldiers with a chivalric code of leadership, unquestioned service to the country, and religious and ethical zeal-one of the primary forces in Shilla's bid for control of the peninsula.
 The acceptance of Buddhism as the state religion gave new impetus to cultural development.
-By 562, Silla had absorbed the neighboring Kaya states and was gobbling up northern Paekje and eastern Koguryo territory.
+By 562, Shilla had absorbed the neighboring Kaya states and was gobbling up northern Paekje and eastern Koguryo territory.

 pottery vessel from a Shilla tomb